 Now if I add my newly created Algebra Equation calculated field to the Text Marks Card to display the answer on a view, I see the answer I am looking for, MIN(2) multiplied by 1 equals 2:

-Finally, to provide the power of selecting the value of X in our algebra example to the end user, you must provide access to the parameter.
+Finally, to provide the power of selecting the value of X in our algebra example to the end user, you must provide access to the parameter in Tableau.
 To do this, right-click on the newly created Algebra Parameter and choose “Show parameter control”.
 A new selector will appear in the top-right corner of the view that allows the user to choose from the allowable values that were set up when the parameter was created.
 Notice that the current value is 1, the maximum value is 20, and the numbers can be selected in multiples of 1, just like we set up.
 Here’s what my final view looks like when I’ve shown the parameter control, moved the parameter control from its default location to below the Marks Cards, and changed the selection from 1 to 7:

 In this example, the end user has chosen the number 7, which powered the underlying calculation of 2*7, to produce the answer of 14.
 Imagine all of the power that can be put into the hands of your end users through the use of parameters!